zbackup/zbackup/README.md

 There's a lot to be improved in the program.
 It was released with the minimum amount of functionality to be useful.
 It is also stable.
 This should hopefully stimulate people to join the development and add all those other fancy features.
 Here's a list of ideas:

  * Additional options, such as configurable chunk and bundle sizes etc.
- * A command to change password.
+ * Ability to change bundle type (between encrypted and non-encrypted).
  * Improved garbage collection.
 The program should support ability to specify maximum index file size / maximum index file count (for better compatibility with cloud storages as well) or something like retention policy.
  * A command to fsck the repo by doing something close to what garbage collection does, but also checking all hashes and so on.
  * Parallel decompression.
 Right now decompression is single-threaded, but it is possible to look ahead in the stream and perform prefetching.